 - Schedule recess before lunch.
 It can reduce plate waste by as much as 30 percent.

 - Give kids time to eat.
 Extending the lunch period from 20 to 30 minutes can help reduce waste by nearly one-third.

-For questions regarding the content of this web page, please contact your Child and Adult Care Food Program (CACFP), School Nutrition Program (SNP), or Summer Meals Unit (SMU) Specialist.
+For questions regarding the content of this web page, please contact your School Nutrition Program (SNP) or Summer Meals Unit (SMU) Specialist.